NicolasRouquette/tasksat/doc/tutorial.md

 ### Explanation

-Both Modes do This:
+Both modes perform two steps:

-- Step 1 - existential: find a schedule the execution of which satisfies the constraints (including the initial state constraints):
+#### Step 1 - Find a schedule (existential):

-  * ∃ initial, schedule. constraints(execution(initial)(schedule))
+∃ initial, schedule. constraints(initial, schedule)

-  * Then evaluate properties on this specific schedule found.
+Find a schedule that satisfies all constraints.
+The found schedule is displayed with property evaluation results.

-  This is the traditional planning problem that a planner will solve.
+This is the traditional planning problem that planners solve.

-- Step 2 - universal: prove that for any initial state and schedule the execution of which satisfies the constraints (including the initial state constraints) the properties hold:
+#### Step 2 - Verify properties (universal):

-  * ∀ initial, schedule. constraints(execution(initial, schedule)) → properties(execution(initial, schedule))
+∀ initial, schedule. constraints(initial, schedule) → properties(schedule)

+Prove that properties hold for all valid schedules, not just the one found in Step 1.

-  This is a verification mode planners normally canot do.
+This verification capability goes beyond what traditional planners can do.

-In optimize mode, Step 1 finds the optimal schedule rather than just any schedule.
+#### The difference between modes:

+- Optimize mode: Finds the optimal schedule in Step 1
+- Satisfy mode: Finds any valid schedule in Step 1 Both modes perform the same universal property verification in Step 2.